rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 The general feeling is that the fate of anyone joining the [PhD program in a private university in India is doomed.](https://www.moneylife.in/article/doing-phd-in-india-think-thrice/52923.html)
 Going through a sample of social media posts, the verdict is that India is the worst place to do PhD even in reputed institutions like IISc, IITs, and IIESR.
 The two major criticism appears to be directed towards
-- Corruption and
+- Systemic Corruption and
-- Issues with supervisors.
+- Issues with supervisors and other colleagues

 Corruption endemic in countries with a long colonial past.
 The colonial governance apparently conditioned the general population in normalizing "greasing plams"
 (euphimsm for paying a processing fee to a government official) for a legitimate approval.
 The situation has continued until very recently when Internet did not